 New Zealanders are aware that old ways of managing our seas are in need of a rethink.
 The Sustainable Seas National Science Challenge is tasked with helping New Zealand enhance the value of our marine resources while ensuring they are safeguarded for future generations.

 Visit the Department of Conservation’s website to find out more about marine reserves and other efforts being made to protect life in the sea.

 Forest and Bird publish the Best Fish Guide to help New Zealanders make sustainable choices when buying seafood.

-In this recording from the Te Papa Channel, biologist Jonathan Gardner discusses marine reserves around the world – their importance as ecosystems, and the competing interests that threaten or help protect them.
+In this recording, Marine reserves, part of Te Papa’s Science Express programme, hear biologist Jonathan Gardner discuss marine reserves around the world – their importance as ecosystems, and the competing interests that threaten or help protect them.